-In recent years, research has also been advancing on the minimax approach using the dynamic model ($\theta \neq 0$).
-While the details are omitted here, the loss under the dynamic model is at the highest level when the value of θ is high, that is, in the case with high inflation persistence.
+dynamic model ( $\theta \neq 0$ ).
+While the details are omitted here, the loss under the dynamic model is at the highest level when the value of $\theta$ is high, that is, in the case with high inflation persistence.
 With high inflation persistence, control of inflation via monetary policy becomes difficult because the upward pressure on inflation does not easily subside once a rise in the inflation rate gains strength.
-For that reason, the generally accepted view of the minimax approach is that the central bank should pursue an aggressive policy on the assumption of high inflation persistence to minimize the maximum loss.11
+For that reason, the generally accepted view of the minimax approach is that the central bank should pursue an aggressive policy on the assumption of high inflation persistence in order to minimize the maximum loss.

-Although monetary policy based on the minimax approach may depend upon the degree of uncertainty, that is, the conceivable range of uncertain parameters, the above examples suggest that it is important to consider potentially large losses, which might occur in the future, in the conduct of monetary policy.
-In fact, the former FRB Chairman Alan Greenspan referred to his own policy conduct style as the "risk management approach," which can be interpreted as the one reflecting the minimax approach perspective (see Greenspan [2003]).
+Although monetary policy based on the minimax approach may depend upon the degree of uncertainty, i.e. the conceivable range of uncertain parameters, the above examples suggest that it is important to consider potentially large losses, which might occur in the future, in the conduct of monetary policy.
+In fact, the former FRB Chairman Greenspan referred to his own policy conduct style as the "risk management approach," which can be interpreted as the one reflecting the minimax approach perspective (see Greenspan [2003]).

-III.
-Model
+3. Model

-A. The JEM and the Policy Rule
+(1) The JEM (Japanese Economic Model) and the Policy Rule